OooShiny-Community/migration/INSTALL.md

     wget https://github.com/iredmail/iRedMail/archive/1.3.2.tar.gz

-Extract the archived file.
+Extract the archived file and cd in

     tar xvf 1.3.2.tar.gz

-Then cd into the newly-created directory.

     cd iRedMail-1.3.2/

-Add executable permission to the `iRedMail.sh` script.
+Add +x permission to `iRedMail.sh` and run with bash

     chmod +x iRedMail.sh

-Run the install script with sudo privilege.

     sudo bash iRedMail.sh

 The mail server setup wizard will start.
 Use the `Tab` to select Yes and press `Enter`.